tock/tock/doc/courses/rustconf/README.md

         $ pip3 install -U --user tockloader

-10. add tockloader to your path, for example:
+> Note: On MacOS, you may need to add `tockloader` to your path.
+If you
+> cannot run it after installation, run the following:

         $ export PATH=$HOME/Library/Python/3.6/bin/:$PATH

 ### Virtual Machine